TV Tropes Needs Your Help

 - Rose saved the world by following the clues that were left by... herself, when she saved the world.
 Her two minutes or so of absolute power are felt throughout history.

-- This was already being done in Big Finish Doctor Who.
+- This was already being done in Big Finish Doctor Who before the TV revival.
 Charlotte Pollard is a literal Paradox Person.
 When the Doctor saves her from the R101 where she was supposed to die, she becomes a living paradox and gateway for anti-time, meaning history starts breaking down.

 - This is the whole point of Promethean: The Created.
 Reality itself rejects your existence and staying in one place for too long causes the location to decay.

 - For other World of Darkness examples, there's the Cult of the Doomsday Clock from Mage: The Awakening.
 A Left-Handed Legacy, they were born when a fight between two mage factions in a sensitive location ended up completely disrupting the time stream.
 They should have been wiped out of existence... but weren't.
 And now, they're not planning on leaving the timestream unless they can take everyone else with them...